 EDLD 531.
-Theoretical Fndtns/Col Stdnts.
+Theoretical Foundations of Student Services.
 3 Credits.
-(3 Lec) On Demand PREREQUISITE: Graduate standing.
+(3 Lec) On Demand

+PREREQUISITE: Graduate standing.
 This course will introduce the theories which have been advanced regarding college students and the professional practice of student affairs.
-The course will examine the similarities and differences among college student and the impact which different environments and policies may have on student psycho-social development, learning attitudes, values, behaviors, and satisfaction with college.
+The course will examine the similarities and differences among college students and the impact which different environments and policies may have on student psycho-social development, learning attitudes, values, behaviors, and satisfaction with college.